Dhinakarraj2006/Food-delivery-data-analysis/README.md

-# 🚀 Food Delivery Data Analysis
+# 🚀 Food Delivery Performance Analysis

 ## 📌 Project Overview
 An end-to-end data analysis project focusing on food delivery performance.
 This project aims to identify key factors affecting delivery times and overall operational efficiency using a real-world dataset.
 The complete workflow includes data cleaning in Python, business problem-solving via SQL, and interactive data visualization using Power BI.